linux-cultist/venv-selector.nvim/docs/API.md

 - Signature: `vs.python()` -> `string | nil`
 - Returns: Absolute path to the active Python interpreter for the current buffer/project (e.g. `/home/user/.venv/bin/python`), or `nil` if none is active.
 - Purpose: Retrieve the interpreter binary path to pass to external tools, debuggers, or job spawns.
-- Buffer scope: value is relevant to the currently active buffer; APIs and commands in the plugin track activation per-project/buffer.
 - Example:
 ```lua
 local py = require("venv-selector").python()